 We therefore need to provide a sufficient safety factor against this that will also cover the typical onsite issues shown above.

-At Halfen Moment, we understand these issues and recently conducted some comparative tests and found that the 2D coupler strips with a bar gap of only 15mm, whereas the longer standard coupler that is marketed by premium suppliers continues to work properly well beyond this limit.
+We understand these issues and recently conducted some comparative tests and found that the 2D coupler strips with a bar gap of only 15mm, whereas the longer standard coupler that is marketed by certified suppliers continues to work properly well beyond this limit.
 This means that the total safety factor on the “2D” coupler is less than 20% even if the installation is performed perfectly.

 Never Compromise On Safety!